How To Protect YourselF

 One of the most effective ways to protect yourself from exposure is by following the principle of Standard Precautions also referred to as Universal Precautions.
 Standard Precautions assume that all human blood and all human body fluids are infectious and should be handled with appropriate protective measures.

-Included in the Standard Precautions approach is the use of personal protective equipment (PPE), work practices, and engineering controls to ensure safety in all situations where exposure to blood or body fluids is possible.
+Included in the HAI guidelines are the use of personal protective equipment (PPE), work practices, and engineering controls to ensure safety in all situations where exposure to blood or body fluids is possible.

 Personal Protective Equipment (PPE)

 Always wear PPE (e.g. gloves, eye protection) when there is a potential for exposure to blood or body fluids.
 This is proven to be the single most effective precaution to avoid exposure.

 PPE should be readily accessible.
 If some PPE that you feel is necessary for your protection is not available to you, contact your supervisor.